crodriguezvega/cosmos-sdk/docs/ibc/overview.md

 `(channelID, portID)` tuple.
 A useful analogy is to consider IBC modules as internet applications on a computer.
 A channel can then be conceptualized as an IP connection, with the IBC portID being analogous to a IP port and the IBC channelID being analogous to an IP address.
-Thus, a single instance of an IBC module may communicate on the same port with any number of other modules and and IBC will correctly route all packets to the relevant module using the (channelID, portID tuple).
+Thus, a single instance of an IBC module may communicate on the same port with any number of other modules and IBC will correctly route all packets to the relevant module using the (channelID, portID tuple).
 An IBC module may also communicate with another IBC module over multiple ports, with each `(portID<->portID)` packet stream being sent on a different unique channel.